LuisGilGB/react-utils/README.md

 A bunch of utils for ReactJS.

-These module is NOT for React components, but native JavaScript content (such as functions or constants) whose aim is to help ReactJS developers (initialize, avoid repetitive tasks, optimize, etc.).
+These module is NOT for React components, but native JavaScript content (such as functions or constants) whose aim is to help ReactJS developers (initializing, avoiding repetitive tasks, optimizing, etc.).

 ## Getting Started